Last updated on May 15th, 2025 at 04:37 pm

 Before your trip, you can check with your accommodation provider for the latest information on ATM availability.
 Locals and staff at hotels or guesthouses can often provide helpful insights.

-Each of our accommodation on all islands accepted card payments as do many of the bars and restaurants but always best to be prepared.
+Each of our accommodations on the Gili Islands accepted card payments, as do many of the bars and restaurants, but always best to be prepared with cash.

 A good idea is to order a travel card from your bank or order a Revolut travel money card so as to avoid any additional fees/charges.